cxa/Piz/README.md

   // get all file names, including paths if available let files = piz.files

-  // check if a file available
-  let isFileExisting = piz.contains(file: "path/to/file.ext")
+  // check if a file be available let isFileExisting = piz.contains(file: "path/to/file.ext")

   // get data from a file